-Sustainability appraisal objectives Decision Making Criteria Indicators 7.1 Help people gain access to a range of employment and training opportunities Will it provide training and education opportunities for people of all ages, skills and abilities?
-Will it support provision of skilled employees to the economy?
-Will it support the growth of a range of sustainable employment sectors?
+Sustainability Decision Making Criteria Indicators appraisal objectives 7.1 Help people gain Will it provide training and education Results from the Cambridgeshire access to a range of opportunities for people of all ages, skills County Council Research Group employment and and abilities? reports (e.g. The Fenland Annual training opportunities Will it support provision of skilled demographic and socio-economic employees to the economy? report) and Fenland's Annual Will it support the growth of a range of Monitoring Report. sustainable employment sectors?
 Will it provide opportunities for local people to work in Fenland?
-Results from the Cambridgeshire County Council Research Group reports (e.g. The Fenland Annual demographic and socio-economic report) and Fenland's Annual Monitoring Report.